PatSoto-BioPhys/PatSoto-BioPhys.github.io/_teaching/c_upper_level.md

 location: "Omaha, NE, USA"
 ---

-I aim at students owning their physics learning, furthering their agency, and molding their disciplinary identity.
-The teaching modality I use focuses on an adapted version of Just In Time Teaching, interactive examples, in-class discussions, and staggered projects
+My goal is to catalyze students' active involvement in their physics learning, foster their agency, and shape their disciplinary identity.
+The teaching modality I use focuses on an adapted version of Just In Time Teaching, interactive examples, in-class discussions, and staggered projects.

 Introduction to Biological Physics
 ======